hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-07-01-NoSQL_injection_payload.md

 - **Ethical Use**: Only test systems you own or have explicit permission to test.
 Unauthorized testing is illegal.
 - **Mitigation**: Developers should sanitize inputs, use parameterized queries, and avoid exposing query operators to user input.

-If you need specific payloads for a particular NoSQL database or want guidance on testing safely, let me know!